katiejduane/narrative-code/readme.md

 # Goals
 - To improve my understanding and skill using various array methods and functions
 - A choice-based narrative experience for the user where they 'create' a poem
-- Use of CSS animations to make the experience more visually stimulating
+- Use of simple CSS animations to make the experience more visually stimulating

+# Stretch Goals (WIP)
+- To implement more CSS transitions/animations.
+- Make the main poem generating function (ie the 'alternative' poem) recursive.
-- Option to save (email via form) poem and/or 'scramble' the poem upon finishing (WIP)
+- Option to save (email via form) poem and/or 'scramble' the poem upon finishing.

+* I am working on the stretch goals currently, and my guess is I'll chip away at them slowly, when I have bits of free time!